-1 these patients weren't exhibiting those markers; was 2 that something you ever discussed with either 3 Mr. O'Brien, Mr. Young or Mr. Akhtar, who you said used this practice of regular admission?
-4 5 No, again, the administration would've been arranged by 11:36 Α. the consultant and there would've been a plan in place 6 7 for them and I would've followed the plan.
-8 89 Was it something that other registrars noticed or was Ο. discussed at all?
-Were you aware of anyone else --9 No, as I said, that whenever I started and this 10 Α. 11:36 11 practice was ongoing, it was discussed by registrars and by the clinical fellows and I was advised that this 12 13 practice had been looked at previously and there was an 14 audit done, I don't remember which registrar did the audit, but there was a audit done sometime between 15 11:37 16 2004/2007 which showed there was no clinical benefit to 17 this.
-But the practice was ingrained and that audit, 18 despite having negative findings, was never --19 it didn't change practice.
-20 Just for our understanding of the reasons behind why 90 Q. 11:37 a registrar might undertake an audit, could you set 21 22 that out, why that might happen in practice?
-23 Yeah, so it was part of your training, was that you Α. 24 were expected to perform an audit or a quality 25 improvement project at least once a year.
-And that 11:37 usually would be under the supervision of one of the 26 27 consultant team.
-And the way it would tend to be is that you would -- something that you were interested 28 29 in, or a practice that you saw within the unit that you
+- 1 these patients weren't exhibiting those markers; was 2 that something you ever discussed with either 3 Mr. O'Brien, Mr. Young or Mr. Akhtar, who you said used 4 this practice of regular admission?
+5 Α. No, again, the administration would've been arranged by ${112}$: 36 6 the consultant and there would've been a plan in place 7 for them and I would've followed the plan.
+8 89 Q. Was it something that other registrars noticed or was 9 discussed at all?
+Were you aware of anyone else 10 Α. No, as I said, that whenever I started and this : 36 11 practice was ongoing, it was discussed by registrars 12 and by the clinical fellows and I was advised that this 13 practice had been looked at previously and there was an 14 audit done, I don't remember which registrar did the 15 audit, but there was a audit done sometime between : 37 16 2004/2007 which showed there was no clinical benefit to 17 this.
+But the practice was ingrained and that audit, 18 despite having negative findings, was never 19 it didn't change practice.
+20 90 Q. Just for our understanding of the reasons behind why : 37 21 • a registrar might undertake an audit, could you set 22 that out, why that might happen in practice?
+23 Α. Yeah, so it was part of your training, was that you 24 were expected to perform an audit or a quality 25 improvement project at least once a year.
+And that • 37 26 usually would be under the supervision of one of the 01 27 consultant team.
+And the way it would tend to be is 28 that you would something that you were interested 20 in, or a practice that you saw within the unit that you 23 in, or a practice that you saw within the unit that you

 1 felt could do with improvement, that you would then see 2 what the practice was, how it was being measured, you would then look at it, see if there was any national or 3 international guidelines in terms of what we consider 4 5 the gold standard, you would then collect the data to 11:38 see how the unit's practice compared to the 6 7 international standard and then you would recommend 8 changes based on that.
-And then once the changes were implemented, you would then re-audit it, you know, six 9 or 12 months later to see whether or not the changes 10 11.38 11 made any clinical impact.
+And then once the changes were implemented, you would then re-audit it, you know, six 9 or 12 months later to see whether or not the changes 10 11:38 11 made any clinical impact.